CSE232-MSU/CSE232/setup/setup-windows.md

 There is a browser-based IDE called [Replit](https://replit.com/~) that I recommend if you cannot get WSL working on your machine.
 The reason we don't recommend using it for the course outright is due to speed; we'll be creating larger and larger programs as the semester goes on, and eventually you'll notice how slow Replit gets as the size of your programs increases.
 WSL is not bound to a browser, and thus has access to more of your computer's hardware.

 Other than that, Replit is an easy-to-use and quickly accessible way to start writing, compiling, and testing code.
 You get access to Linux command-line tools, a simple debugger, and Google Doc-like collaboration features.
+We do not provide a Replit setup tutorial, since it's fairly straight-forward to use.

 ### Uninstalling WSL